 That holds true even if you lose a lot of money in a single year.
 Your tax losses don’t disappear after the year ends.

 If you can’t use all your capital losses to offset other income, you can carry them forward indefinitely.
-If you report $30,000 of capital losses in one year and earn no capital gains, you can use $3,000 of the loss to reduce your regular taxable income and carry the remaining $27,000 loss into the next year.
+If you report $30,000 of capital losses in one year and have no realized capital gains, you can use $3,000 of the loss to reduce your regular taxable income and carry the remaining $27,000 in realized losses into the next year.

 You can use the remaining $27,000 loss to offset that year’s capital gains plus an additional $3,000 in regular income.
 If you still have part of that loss remaining, you can carry it forward again.
 For example, if you don’t sell any stocks in the next year, you can apply $3,000 of the remaining $27,000 loss to offset your income and carry the remaining $24,000 loss forward.